katisunray/katisunray.github.io/src/content/products/greeting-cards/collections/art-painting.md

   description: "Order Art Painting greeting card SKUs directly via email."
 ---

 Discover painterly gradients paired with thoughtful sentiments inspired by sunset skies.
+Painted with oil paint on canvas in Toronto, then photographed as a high resolution image for the art prints and greeting cards.